Ahmed Boumendjel: Algerian Revolution

-He then went to Tunisia where he led the newspaper El Moudjahid appearing in the French language.
+He then went to Tunisia where he led the newspaper El Moudjahid which appeared in the French language.
 He is the author of the article known as "The information poisoned", which was a source of controversy between the Tunisian Government and the Provisional Government of the Algerian Republic.

-It represented the Provisional Government along with Mohammed-Seddik Benyahia in Melun talks at June 1960 and participated in the first negotiations in Evian.
+It represented the Provisional Government along with Mohamed Seddik Benyahia in Melun talks at June 1960 and participated in the first negotiations in Evian.

-During the internal crisis occurred after independence, Boumendjel rallied with Ferhat Abbas to Ben Bella groupe.
+During the internal crisis that occurred after independence, Boumendjel rallied with Ferhat Abbas to form the Ben Bella group.

 He was appointed Minister of Public Works in September 1962 to 1963.